 You’ll save time because you don’t have to wait for your luggage when you arrive and you will save money by checking in your bag (for some airline).
 I always take my backpack with me as a carry-on travel bag and haven’t had any issues with it.

 2. Packing Cubes

 The packing cubes are made of a light-weight fabric and a mesh cover.
-I roll all of my clothes into three small packing cubes for my backpacking trips.
+I roll all of my clothes into two small packing cubes for my backpacking trips.
 The packing cubes are especially helpful if you have a top-load backpack.
 It is easy just to throw everything in a backpack but a pain in the butt when you need an item, and it is at the bottom of your bag.
 Then you have to take everything out and re-roll everything back in.
-With the packing cubes, you can just take out the three cubes, find what you are looking for, and put them back in.
+With the packing cubes, you can just take out the cubes, find what you are looking for, and put them back in.
 Easy peasy!

-3. Foldable Daypack
+3. A Light Travel Daypack

-4. Lightweight laptop
+4. Lightweight Laptop

 The laptop is small and weighs 0.92kg.
 It has everything I need for blogging and researching.
 The screen may be small for most people but I don’t really mind especially because of how light it is.

-Apple doesn’t make the 12″ laptop anymore but you can still buy the 12″ laptop on Amazon.
+However, Apple doesn’t make the 12″ laptop anymore but you can still buy the 12″ laptop on Amazon.

 If you want to buy the latest laptop, another excellent option is the MacBook Air.
 The screen is 13.3″ which is slightly bigger and only weighs 1.25kg.
 It is one of the best lightweight laptops on the market.

 The device doesn’t come cheap though, but if you take care of it, it will last you for a very long time.
-I’m always willing to pay more for something that will last and is good quality because it will have longevity (and also I don’t have to learn how to use a new device and set it up all over again.
+I’m willing to pay more for something that will last and also because I don’t have to learn new device and set it up all over again.
 Ha!

-6. Travel Adapter
+6. Universal Travel Adapter